 Avoiding such distractions while driving is an excellent way to avoiding causing a rear-end collision.

 Equally important is defensive driving.
 Keeping plenty of distance between you and the car in front of you provides you with a cushion of extra time to react to any sudden stops.

 What should I do if I’m involved in a rear-end collision?

 If you find yourself in a rear-end collision, be careful about what you say to the other driver and to any insurance agent that contacts you.
 Anything you say may be twisted into a confession of guilt and used against you.
 The sooner you can enlist the help of an experienced car accident lawyer to represent you, the better chance you will have of being compensated for your loss and injury.

 At the Cardone Law Firm, we are dedicated to providing the best legal advocacy and guidance to every client we serve.

 For over 40 years, we have been looking out for our clients’ best interests and achieving successful outcomes for their cases.
-If you or a loved one has been involved in a rear-end collision, contact the Louisiana personal injury lawyers – Cliff Cardone or Hannah Salter – of the Cardone Law Firm at 504-522-3333 for your free legal consultation.
+If you or a loved one has been involved in a rear-end collision, contact the Louisiana personal injury lawyers – Cliff Cardone – of the Cardone Law Firm at 504-522-3333 for your free legal consultation.